prediction2020/explainable-predictive-models/README.md

 ### Clinical parameters rating
 Three different explainability methods tailored to the different ML algorithms were used to calculate importance values for the clinical predictors used in the scope of this project.

-Methods:
 1. GLM, Lasso and Elastic Net: Weights assigned to input features (predictors) in the trained GLM, Lasso and Elasticnet models were used as feature impoartance values.
 2. Tree Boosting (Catboost): Shapley values were used for systematically rating the importance (gain) of each of the input features (predictors) in the trained Catboost model.
+Shapley values were obtained using the Python package [SHAP](https://github.com/slundberg/shap)
-3. MLP: A deep Taylor decomposition method was used to find salient features in the trained MLP model.
-The deep taylor values were calculated using the INNvestigate package.
+3. MLP: A gradient based algorithm called deep Taylor decomposition was used to find salient features in the trained MLP model.
+The gradients were obtained using the Python package [INNvestigate](https://github.com/albermax/innvestigate).

+The absolute values of the calculated feature importance scores were scaled to unit norm in order to provide comparable feature rating across models.
+Then, for each feature the mean and standard deviation over the splits were calculated.

 ## Results: